 - Zhang Qin as Lin Sao (林嫂).
 Ni Fang Fang’s mother.
 So didn’t see it coming that she was Fang Fang’s mother.
 But it made sense.
 The only person who could stop Fang Fang from continuing on with her mistakes, AND not to mention how they needed the mother to clarify with Hao Tian having no involvement in the killing of the father.

 - Jian Jia Wei (簡家瑋) as Liao Qing Long (廖慶隆).
 I thought he was a match for Pan Pan with their exchange at the police station.
 However, I didn’t realize where the plot was going.
 Yet it wasn’t impossible and made the plot even more intense.
-Really hate him for killing Stacia.
+Really hated him for killing Stacia.
 SO serious, I thought Stacia would have made it through if it wasn’t for him.
-But I guess they needed Pan Pan around to pull through with the conspiracy and finally his arrest with the higher authorities finding evidences, etc.
+But I guess they needed Pan Pan around to pull through with the conspiracy and finally his arrest with the higher authorities finding evidence, etc.